 #1 Total Darkness

 Complete and utter darkness.
 Since a lack of light sends signals to the brain telling it that it’s time to sleep, immersing yourself in darkness is extremely important for a good night’s sleep.
 No TV, no computer lights, nothing.
-If you really must use technology, consider downloading apps that prevent blue light. iPhones have a built in ‘night-mode’ setting too.
+If you really must use technology, consider downloading apps that prevent blue light.
+Most smartphones these days have a built in ‘night-mode’ setting too, and if you really struggle with getting nocturnal, try looking into blockout curtains (dw, they’re cheap and stylish too, win-win).

 #2 Room Temperature